gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 ![enter image description here](https://lh3.googleusercontent.com/6PBG4kbLiVk1QfkXo8pYnfYW33_7yH_ULxq_8uBvxYFloDxacD8WPXLYlduOa0AT-cG9_8qTqQ=s944 "teslacar props.jpg")

-> Some functions are called "pure" in the sense that they always return the same output value if they have the same input value without changing the input value. (`Pure function`) One important React strict rule here is that all React components should behave like pure functions with respect to ` props`. `props` must be read-only.
+> Some functions are called "pure" in the sense that they always return the same output value if they have the same input value without changing the input value. (`Pure function`) One important React strict rule here is that all React components should behave like pure functions with respect to props. `props` must be read-only.

 ## 9. TeslaStats Component